 The FKAA wellfield is located in a pineland preserve west of Florida City in southern Miami-Dade County (See Figure C3.6, Miami-Dade County Wellfield Protection Areas).
 The water is treated at the FKAA's Water Treatment Facility in Florida City which has a maximum design capacity of 29.8 Million Gallons per Day (MGD).
 The primary water treatment process is a conventional lime softening/filtration water treatment plant and is capable of treating up to 23.8 MGD from the Biscayne Aquifer.
-The secondary water treatment facility at this location is the Reverse Osmosis (RO) plant which is capable of producing 6 MGD from the brackish Floridan Aquifer.
+The secondary water treatment facility at this location is the Reverse Osmosis (RO) plant which is capable of producing 6 MGD from the brackish Floridan Aquifer .
 Under CUP 13-0005-W (valid through March 13, 2028), the FKAA is allowed an annual withdrawal from the aquifers of 8.751 billion gallons of water.
-The purchase of a new wellfield is scheduled for FY2022.

 Water from these facilities, with the aid of booster pump stations, travels the length of the Keys terminating at Key West (approximately 130 miles).
 Distribution is generally through a 36-inch transmission line decreasing in size to an 18-inch line upon entering the City.
-From that line a feeder system disperses the water through-out the community.
+From that line a feeder system disperses the water throughout the community.